 - Evergreen items, meaning they’re not holiday-specific

-- Lightweight, easy, and cheap to ship—two to three pounds maximum, including packing materials and box
+- Lightweight, easy, and cheap to ship—2 pounds to 3 pounds maximum, including packing materials and box

 - Simple, unbreakable items that won’t break during shipping or in use

 - Wholesale cost is 25% to 35% of your sale price

 - Expansion opportunities into complementary products so they can bundle later on

 You can make the products yourself or source them using a marketplace like Alibaba.
 Factor in your expenses, time, and storage when deciding on a price for your product.
 Learning how to sell on WordPress in a way that’s profitable is important.
 Your products can help fund your store’s expansion, so it’s important to plan for profit instead of it being an afterthought.